 QuickTime provides some very basic, easy-to-use video editing functions like trimming and clipping.
 Unfortunately, more advanced functions like changing the video dimensions and speed are not available, and QuickTime can only export videos in predefined formats (which are not optimized for sharing).

-It is possible, however, to automatically optimize screen recordings for sharing by using an Automator workflow.
+It is possible to automagically optimize screen recordings for sharing by using an Automator workflow.
 Automator, another application that ships with macOS by default, is a very powerful tool that allows you to easily automate actions on your machine.

 source $HOME/.exports